IgorStojadinovic/Node-Authentication-Backend/README.md

 # /register

-Send POST request to http://localhost:3500/register <br>Each new registerd user will be asigned " User " role by default 2001
+Send POST request to http://localhost:3500/register <br>Each new registered user will be assigned " User " role by default 2001

 ### User roles are: